- Tort Law

 - psychology and the law

-Associate Professor Jay Sanderson holds degrees in law, psychology and science.
+Associate Professor Jay Sanderson is an interdisciplinary researcher who holds degrees in law, psychology and science.
 He is also an Adjunct Research Fellow with the Law Futures Centre (Griffith Law School, Griffith University) and was previously a Lecturer of Law in the Griffith Law School (2011–2014) where he taught intellectual property, tort law and legal research.

-Jay researches and publishes in the areas of intellectual property, food and agriculture; with specific focus on trade marks, food labelling, patents, genetically engineered animals and psychology.
+He researches and publishes in the areas of food, agriculture and law: with specific focus on food labelling, trade marks, patents, certification and psychology.
 His work has been cited by the Productivity Commission, Advisory Council on Intellectual Property (ACIP) and academics in Australia and overseas.
-Jay’s recent publications include:

-Currently, Jay’s research focuses on three related areas:
+Currently, Jay’s research focuses on three main areas:

 - Trade and certification marks